MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ### -OAuthAccessToken
 Specifies an access token already acquired by the Skype for Business Online administrator, or Syndicated Partner administrator.
+Please Note: OAuthAccessToken is not available in the Teams Powershell module.

 ```yaml
 Type: SecureString